Lifetime pet insurance

 Most insurers will not cover pre-existing conditions, and this is typically true for lifetime pet insurance too.

 But cover does exist.
 Our partner, Scratch & Patch, offers pre-existing conditions cover, to help you out with an already-sick pet.
 Simply select this option when you’re getting a dog or cat insurance quote.

-Or for more information, try our guide on pet insurance for pre-existing conditions.
+Or find out more about pet insurance for pre-existing conditions.

 How to save money on lifetime pet insurance